JonathanDonJoe/dreamlogger/README.md

 Technologies Used
 ---
 The following technologies were used to create this website:
-* JavaScript
+* Firebase (Deployment, NoSQL database, Authentication)
 * React
 * Redux
 * Node
+* JavaScript
 * HTML
 * CSS

-* Firebase (deployment, NoSQL database)
+* Materialize

 MVP
 ---
 Create a logging app for documenting and tracking dream state.
-Allows recording of as much information as one can remember and stores entries for future analysis.
+Stores entries in a database for future analysis.
+Allows query of entries.

 Stretch Goals
 ---